yuduo765/learnAgain/README.md

 add yuamngui first append new will perfect

-this is on yumangui branch ,i am doing something will finished two days later.
+this is on dev branch ,i am doing something will finished two days later.